sneha6patel/Cardano-PHP-API/README.md

-# Cardano-PHP-API
+# Whats Going On Here?
-A wrapper for the Cardano API (v1) in PHP
+A wrapper for the Cardano API (v1) in PHP.

+# What You Need To Do:

+You'll need to have a Cardano-SL node running on your local server and you'll need to update the $cert_path var to reflect the location of your installation of Cardano-SL.

+# What This Can Do For You:

 ACCOUNTS:
   Retrieves a specific Account.